fendaq/zeebe/docs/src/glossary.md

 * [Incident](reference/incidents.md)

 ### Job
 A job represents a distinct unit of work within a business process.
-Jobs are represented by service tasks in your workflow and are identified by a unique name and type.
+Service tasks represent such jobs in your workflow and are identified by a unique id.
+A job has a type to allow specific job workers to find jobs that they can work on.

 * [Job Workers](basics/job-workers.md#what-is-a-job)